Digital Threat Assessment Trainings

 • You are not allowed to be in a vehicle while participating in the training.

-In order to receive a Certificate of Participation, participants must attend entire training on their own individual device.
+In order to receive a Certificate of Participation, participants must attend the entire training on their own individual device.